 India’s minister of state for finance, Jayant Sinha, however, argued that the proposals are just recommendations.
 Sinha added that the government will ensure the RBI has full autonomy in framing monetary policy decisions.
 In his budget speech (pdf) in February this year, finance minister Arun Jaitley had said the Modi government would move to amend the RBI Act and set up the MPC.

 “Logically speaking, the governor of the RBI, if made accountable for inflation targeting, should have all the powers to implement the necessary policy,” Charan Singh, the RBI chair professor at the Indian Institute of Management, Bangalore, told Quartz.

 “This also implies that accountability and responsibility can only be imposed if the governor has the veto power and pursues the policy that he deems appropriate to achieve the target assigned to him by the ministry of finance,” he explained.

 But tension between the Modi government and the RBI has been brewing for some time now.

 On one hand, the government has been rooting for a relaxed monetary policy with lower interest rates, which in turn would increase consumer spending and drive inflation higher.
-RBI governor Raghuram Rajan, on the other hand, has a more hawkish stance—through maintaining higher interest rates—to keep inflation in check.“There is a perception that the government is more in favour of growth while the RBI wants to maintain inflation.”
+RBI governor Raghuram Rajan, on the other hand, has a more hawkish stance—through maintaining higher interest rates—to keep inflation in check.

 “The basic question here is about priorities.
 The government’s priority is growth while the RBI’s is to maintain inflation,” D. H. Pai Panandiker, an economist and president of the Mumbai-based RPG Foundation, which houses a macroeconomic policy think-tank, told Quartz.